 I am currently hopping back and forth between the world of Java and the world of .NET and consequently I am learning a lot of little tricks that developers bridging these two worlds may find handy.

-Today's trick is to convert a Java .jks certificate file into a .pfx file so it can be imported into the machine certificate store.
+Today’s trick is to convert a certificate from a Java .jks file into a .pfx file so it can be imported into the machine certificate store.

 For those who like that classic little black number (command prompt), you’re going to love this.